-Credits, 3 sem. hrs Prerequisite(s): ART 318 This course is for the purpose of further directed experience in an individually chosen medium with a state goal or objective.
+This course is for the purpose of further directed experience in an individually chosen medium with a state goal or objective.
 Advanced level projects with consideration of the student's possible career goals.
 A course with flexibility in which an advanced art student may continue a professional level of work in projects determined according to individual need and specific areas of interest.
-Fee: (Extra \$35 lab fee) Course Designation: (S)
+Fee: (Extra lab fees) Course Designation: (S)